-If I had the chance again, I would still have got married.
+If I had the chance again, I would still have gotten married.
 Why?
 Because it’s part of who I am.
-It was a chapter in my life that moulded me and shaped me to who I am today, and for that I am grateful that someone loved me enough to say those vows to me, to promise me a lifetime of what I thought I wanted back then, and for someone who I hoped help grow too.
+It was a chapter in my life that moulded me and shaped me to who I am today, and for that I am grateful that someone loved me enough to say those vows to me, to promise me a lifetime of what I thought I wanted back then, and for someone who I hoped to have helped grow too.

 But…divorce is tough.

 And even through the other side those moments of loneliness still come.
 This time, they’re fleeting, and I acknowledge them and allow them to pass by, knowing that they’re just part of life.

 My advice for anyone going through a divorce is to be kind to yourself, take time to heal and find something that makes you happy.
 I was privileged to have been able to fling myself out into the big wide world and re-ignite my love and passion for travel again.